nlnwa/warchaeology/docs/content/cmd/warc_ls.md

                                   	V - offset

                                   A number after the field letter restricts the field length.
 By adding a + or - sign before the number the field is padded to have the exact length. + is right aligned and - is left aligned.
+  -f, --force                     force the record iterator to continue regardless of errors.
       --ftp-pool-size int32       size of the ftp pool (default 1) -h, --help                      help for ls
       --id strings                filter record ID's.
-For more than one, repeat flag or comma separated list.
+For more than one, repeat flag or use comma separated list.
   -i, --input-file string         input file (system).
 Default is to use OS file system.
                                   Legal values:
                                   	/path/to/archive.( tar | tar.gz | tgz | zip | wacz )
                                   	ftp://user/pass@host:port

-      --json                      output as JSON lines -l, --limit int                 The maximum number of records to show.
-Defaults to show all records.
+      --json                      output as JSON lines
+      --lenient                   sets the parser to do as little validation as possible.
-                                  If -o or -n option is set limit is set to 1.
+  -l, --limit int                 limit the number of records to process.
+If the -n option is specified the limit is ignored.
   -m, --mime-type strings         filter records with given mime-types.
-For more than one, repeat flag or comma separated list.
+For more than one, repeat flag or use a comma separated list.
-  -n, --num int                   print the n'th record.
+  -n, --nth int                   only process the n'th record.
 Only records that are not filtered out by other options are counted.
-  -o, --offset int                record offset
+  -o, --offset int                start processing from this byte offset in file.
+Defaults to 0.
   -t, --record-type strings       filter records by type.
 For more than one, repeat the flag or use a comma separated list.
                                   Legal values:
                                   	warcinfo, request, response, metadata, revisit, resource, continuation and conversion